FREQUENTLY ASKED QUESTIONS (FAQs)

 A. This website is the main portal information of the WEAR Sustain project, and includes general information.
 Additionally, you may email firstname.lastname@example.org as the main contact for other questions, which will be addressed by the WEAR Sustain consortium partners.

-A. Selected projects will receive a maximum of €50,000 in two forms; A fee (€35,000) to be spent for prototype development and team’s salaries, and innovation vouchers (€15,000).
-Teams will receive this in three instalments, at project start, after the mid term evaluation and once the project is finished, after the end term evaluation.
+A. Selected projects will receive a maximum of €50,000 in two forms; A grant (€35,000) to be spent for prototype development and team’s salaries, and innovation vouchers (€15,000).
+Teams will receive the grant in three instalments, at project start, after the mid term evaluation and once the project is finished, after the end term evaluation.

 Q. Can the European Commission ask for an audit and what does this mean?